dlab-berkeley/R-Geospatial-Fundamentals/README.md

 ## Installation Instructions

-We will use [RStudio/Python] to go through the workshop materials, which requires installation of [Software].
-Complete the following steps:
+We will use RStudio to go through the workshop materials, which requires installation of R. Complete the following steps:

 1. This step(s) details software to download, with a link.
 2. Download these workshop materials: